-We are starting a weekly reading group on Human-Robot Interaction (HRI) and related topics.
+We are continuing the weekly reading group on Human-Robot Interaction (HRI) and related topics.
 The group will focus on recent trends in HRI Research, including but not limited to user studies, design, algorithms and AI for HRI, as well as broader subjects such as ethics and HRI, communication in HRI, design principles and more.
 We believe it will be a good opportunity to tackle higher-level issues and subjects in HRI that we don't necessarily think about while doing our research.
-The papers we suggest will be there to direct the discussion, but we will encourage the discussions to branch out away from the direct scope of the papers.
+The papers will direct the discussion, but we will encourage the discussions to branch out away from the direct scope of the papers.

 Kim Baraka (firstname.lastname@example.org) & Filipa Correia (email@example.com)

 The weekly hour-long session will be a round-table discussion where everyone is encouraged to contribute and share ideas.
 The discussion will be guided and moderated by us, to facilitate the flow of ideas and ensure we get somewhere by the end of each session.
 Readings and meeting minutes will be posted online for your reference or in case you have to miss one of the sessions.

 In the current edition of our meetings, participants have an active role in the selection of the papers.
 Therefore, we would love to hear your suggestions for the next papers!

 Date and time: Mondays 1:30pm - 2:45pm Location: 2N7.1 (IST - Taguspark)